JWST NIRSpec spectroscopy of the triply-lensed $z = 10.17$ galaxy MACS0647$-$JD: Observations

-Briefly, in each NIRCam exposure, the \grizli\ pipeline applies corrections for $1/f$ noise striping and masks ``snowballs''\footnote{\url{https://jwst-docs.stsci.edu/data-artifacts-and-features/snowballs-artifact}} and ``wisps''\footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-features-and-caveats/nircam-claws-and-wisps}}.
+Briefly, in each NIRCam exposure, the \grizli\ pipeline applies corrections for $1/f$ noise striping and masks ``snowballs''\footnote{\url{https://jwst-docs.stsci.edu/data-artifacts-and-features/snowballs-and-shower-artifacts}} and ``wisps''\footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-instrument-features-and-caveats/nircam-claws-and-wisps}}.
 Then \grizli\ drizzle-combines all exposures in each filter on to a common pixel grid using \astrodrizzle\ \citep{MultiDrizzle,DrizzlePac}.
 The NIRCam short wavelength images are drizzled to 0$\farcs$02 pixels, and all other images are drizzled to 0$\farcs$04 pixels.
 All images are aligned with coordinates registered to GAIA DR3 \citep{Gaia_EDR3}.
 We create color images using \trilogy\footnote{\url{https://github.com/dancoe/trilogy}} \citep{Coe12_Trilogy}.

-We measure \JWST\ photometry of the lensed images JD1 and JD2 using \grizli\ with circular apertures of 0$\farcs$25 radius.
-We then measure the photometry of the JD components A and B individually using \piXedfit\ \citep{Abdurro'uf2023} within elliptical apertures as described in \citet{Hsiao2022}.
-Additionally, we create rectangular photometric apertures that match the NIRSpec slitlets in size, position, and orientation in each of our 4 observations for JD1 and JD2 (Figure \ref{fig:spectra})\footnote{\url{https://github.com/aabdurrouf/JWST-HST_resolvedSEDfits/tree/main/MACS0647-JD}}.
-We find this photometry is very similar to the photometry of component A, which tracks because the NIRSpec slitlets primarily targeted A with occasional small contributions from the fainter clump B. All resulting NIRCam photometry is presented in Table \ref{tab:pho} and plotted along with the NIRSpec spectrum in Figure \ref{fig:spectrum-photometry}.
+We measure \JWST\ photometry of the lensed images JD1 and JD2 using \grizli\ with circular apertures of 0$\farcs$25 radius. {The segmentation process and photometry measurements with \grizli\ pipeline were done automatically to all detected galaxies in the field with circular apertures.} We then measure the photometry of the JD components A and B individually using \piXedfit\ \citep{Abdurro'uf2023} within elliptical apertures as described in \citet{Hsiao2023} {centered at the central pixel (brightest pixel in F444W) of each component.} {Both \grizli\ and \piXedfit\ described in \citet{Hsiao2023} v4 of the images while in this letter we anaylze v6 images as described earlier in this section.} {No significant change is found in the result from SED fittings.} Additionally, we create rectangular photometric apertures that match the NIRSpec slitlets in size, position, and orientation in each of our 4 observations for JD1 and JD2 ({see} Figure \ref{fig:spectra})\footnote{\url{https://github.com/aabdurrouf/JWST-HST_resolvedSEDfits/tree/main/MACS0647-JD}}.
+We find this photometry is very similar to the photometry of component A, because the NIRSpec slitlets primarily targeted A with occasional small contributions from the fainter clump B. All resulting NIRCam photometry is presented in Table \ref{tab:pho} and plotted along with the NIRSpec spectrum in Figure \ref{fig:spectrum-photometry}.